linl33/bohemia/guides/guide_pipeline.md

 ```

 - Copy paste the code from `scripts/bohemia_db_schema.sql`
-- Now, you can access the database via R using the following:
+- Now, you can access the database via R using the following (example for minicensus):

 ```
 library(bohemia)